hackclub/some-assembly-required/README.md

 WRITING NOTE: Flesh out how this connects to the warehouse metaphor.

 Every processor has its own clock.
 It's not a clock that would be useful for you or me, but instead is a material that oscillates at a certain frequency, giving you a certain number of vibrations per second.
 These vibrations help the processor keep track of time.
 This clock is going _fast_.
 You're seeing something like one vibration every microsecond, which is about 1000000 vibrations per second.
 We call each one of these vibrations a "clock tick".
 These are important for us because for every clock tick, the CPU reads one instruction.

-### Input and Output
-_Note: mention how data gets into the computer and how it comes back out_
-_Note: Memory-mapped I/O (MMIO) vs port-mapped I/O (PMIO)_

-### Decoder
-WRITING NOTE: Flesh out how this connects to the warehouse metaphor.

-A decoder in a CPU is a specialized device that takes in an input, in the form of a byte, and decodes what it’s trying to do.
-These tasks are represented as our assembly instructions.
-So the decoder sees a specific number, and it’s like oh!
-I know what the number 2 maps to!
-It means I want to subtract numbers.
-So now the decoder can send the data along to the right places to do the things it needs to do.

-How does the decoder know how to decode?
-It’s built physically into the chip itself, where the circuitry determines the instruction set.

 ### Saving data
 You may have heard the term “memory” thrown around when talking about computers.
 Usually when people use that term, they’re referring to random access memory, or RAM, which is a type of short term storage your computer has.